jdf/processing.py/README.markdown

 	def draw():
 	    ellipse(mouseX, mouseY, 10, 10)

-Drag and drop your sketch onto one of these files according to your platform:
+Drag and drop your sketch onto one of these files, according to your platform:

 <img src="http://py.processing.org/howtolaunch.jpg"/>

-If that does not work for you, run the sketch either with the included launcher script (on linux and OS X):
+You can also run the sketch from the command line, either with the included launcher script:

     $ ./processing-py.sh path/to/mysketch.py